Questions About the Thermoforming Process?

 Plastics that lend themselves best to thermoforming are: acrylonitrile-butadiene-styrene copolymer (ABS), high-impact polystyrene (HIPS), high density polyethylene (HDPE), high molecular weight polyethylene (HMWPE), polypropylene (PP), polyvinyl chloride (PVC), polymethyl methacrylate (or “acrylic”) (PMMA), and polyethylene terephthalate modified with CHDM (PETG).

-Sharp, crisp detail with close tolerances can be achieved.
+Sharp, crisp detail with close tolerances can be achieved using a thermoforming process.
 Undercuts, formed-in texture, formed-in logos, formed-in hardware, and custom colors are just a few of the many features that can be accomplished with thermoforming.
 This subject is covered in more detail on our design considerations page.

 Twin Sheet forming is accomplished by simultaneously forming two separate sheets in their respective separate molds to create hollow and double-walled parts comparable to roto-molded parts but with much more detail and better cosmetics.